AdaCore/spark2014/docs/guidance/main.rst

    :alt: Popup window from GNAT Studio for "prove" mode

 Proving properties requires interacting with GNATprove inside GNAT Studio.
-Thus, we suggest you select a unit (preferably one with few dependences over other unproved units, ideally a leaf unit not depending on other unproved units) with some unproved checks.
+Thus, we suggest you select a unit (preferably one with few dependencies over other unproved units, ideally a leaf unit not depending on other unproved units) with some unproved checks.
 Open GNAT Studio on your project, display this unit inside GNAT Studio, and place the focus on this unit.
 Inside this unit, select a